-- 1. Locate the pushrod exit slot on the left side of the fuselage. - 2.
-Carefully cut away the covering material from the slot. - 3.
-Working from inside the fuselage, slide the threaded end of the remaining pushrod down the inside of the fuselage until the pushrod reaches the exit slot.
+- 1. Locate the pushrod exit slot on the left side of the fuselage. - Carefully cut away the covering material from the slot - Working from inside the fuselage, slide the threaded end of the remaining pushrod down the inside of the fuselage until the pushrod reaches the exit slot.
 Carefully reach in with a small screw driver and guide the pushrod out of the exit slot. - 4.
 Install the clevis on the rudder pushrod.
 Make sure 6mm of thread shows inside the clevis. - 5.
 The control horn should be mounted on the left side of the rudder at the leading edge, in line with the rudder pushrod. - 6.
-Drill two holes through the rudder using the control horn as a guide and screw the control horn in place.
+Drill two holes through the rudder using the control horn as a guide and screw the control horn in place. - 7.
+Attach clevis to the third hole in the control horn.
+Install a silicone tube on the clevis.